Long-time estimates for heat flows on ALE manifolds: Heat flows on ALE manifolds with a parallel spinor

 \subsection{The Hodge Laplacian on one-forms revisited}

-In this final subsection, we are proving Corollary \ref{cor : heat flow one forms} (iii). \begin{thm} The heat flow of the Hodge Laplacian on one-forms satisfies derivative estimates of degree $1$. \end{thm} \begin{proof} Via the canonical splitting $T^2M=S^2M \oplus \Lambda^2M$ of $2$ tensors into the symmetric and antisymmetric part, the covariant derivative $\nabla: C^{\infty}(M,T^*M)\to C^{\infty}(M,T^2M)$ splits as
+In this final subsection, we are proving Corollary \ref{cor : heat flow one forms} (iii) which is the following theorem: \begin{thm} On a Ricci-flat ALE spin manifold with a parallel spinor, the heat flow of the Hodge Laplacian on one-forms satisfies derivative estimates of degree $1$. \end{thm} \begin{proof} Via the canonical splitting $T^2M=S^2M \oplus \Lambda^2M$ of $2$ tensors into the symmetric and antisymmetric part, the covariant derivative $\nabla: C^{\infty}(M,T^*M)\to C^{\infty}(M,T^2M)$ splits as

 and we have

 and

 The result now follows from Proposition \ref{prop : better derivative estimates 0 introduction}, Theorem \ref{thm : heat flow Hodge Laplace} and Theorem \ref{thm: heat flow LL}. \end{proof}